Lancewer/Memo/README.md

 Memo
 ====

-This repo is for things to notice
+Description: This repo describes the orginazation of all my other repos, and where the new codes to go.